sgaliamov/il-lighten-comparer/roadmap.md

 - [x] object type member comparison
 - [x] test when abstract class or not sealed is replaced after a comparer is created
 - [ ] detect cycles for objects
-- [ ] detect cycles for nested structs?
+- [ ] detect cycles for nested objects in structs
 - [ ] compare nullable complex structs
 - [ ] nested structure